 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of December 31, 2021 and December 31, 2020.
+In June 2022, the Company liquidated all investments held in the Trust Account to thereafter be held in the form of cash in the Trust Account.